lucianojoublanc-da/derivhack2019dev/guide/README.md

 3. APIs
     - [DAZL](https://github.com/digital-asset/dazl-client), a simplified python-based API requiring no code-gen step.
 Note that, as of writing, this doesn't integrate with Jupyter notebooks.
 Note that at this moment this is the only API that can be hosted on the DABL cloud (see previous section).
 The [official bindings](https://docs.daml.com/app-dev/app-arch.html#application-libraries) are not supported at this time.
   Please also note that this is not properly documented right now; this should be fixed over the coming weeks.
-    - [REST](https://docs.projectdabl.com/#apicontracts_get) TBC - Currently this is not publicly available locally and/or fully documented.
-There is no local equivalent.
+    - [REST](https://docs.projectdabl.com/#apicontracts_get) This is WIP.
+Currently the local equivalent of this is not available, and/or fully documented.
 Be aware that an updated version of the API is in the works, which is yet to be integrated into DABL.
 More info forthcoming.

 ## Hosted Dev